The Pitch Cast

-A few years ago I wrote an article about the Flip Cast, which Adam K had taught me when I visited him in Colorado.
-Since then, I have come to believe that the pitch cast is more important for trout anglers, at least for those who fish medium sized to smaller streams.
+I have come to believe that the pitch cast is very important for trout anglers, at least for those who fish medium sized to smaller streams.
 Pitching for trout is at least as important as pitching for bass, yet almost all references to pitching are about bass fishing.

 The pitch cast is the ideal presentation when casting for accuracy rather than for distance.
 When fishing a large river, where you cannot reach the far bank and there are no rocks large enough to cause visible changes to the flow, by all means, just cast away and hope your lure interests a fish as you real it in.

 Years ago, I attended a seminar put on by Frank Nale, a spin fisherman who lives and fishes in Pennsylvania.
-He is a retired accountant who has meticulously cataloged all his catches - probably from when he first started fishing.
+He is a retired accountant who has meticulously cataloged all his catches - probably from when he first started fishing with spinners in 1979.
 His record is phenomenal - to the point that his annual report posted on Facebook always draws vocal doubters.
-I've met the man (and I've met enough accountants) so I do not doubt his record, at all.
+I've met the man (and I've met enough accountants) so I do not doubt his record - at all.

 He casts for accuracy, not distance.
 It is truly unfortunate that he does not have a YouTube channel so people could see how he fishes.
 However, I recently came across a YouTube video that immediately reminded me of Frank Nale's seminar and what he taught about casting.

-In this particular video, the angler was fishing small streams and his casting was essentially identical to what Frank Nale teaches in his seminars.
-The specific method that they used to released the line was different, but that is a minor detail and not the point.
-The point is that both of them used a pitch cast rather than doing overhead or side-arm or flip casts.
+In this particular video, the angler was fishing small streams and his casting was somewhat similar to what Frank Nale teaches in his seminars.
+It wasn't exactly the same but that is a minor detail and not the point.
+The point is that both of them used a pitch cast rather than doing overhead or side-arm casts or the very quick flip cast that Adam showed me.

 The flip casts that Angler Saito does in Japan with his baitcaster are truly impressive.
 However, it must have taken him thousands of hours to become that proficient.
 The pitch cast is just as accurate, just as capable of getting under tree branches and just as capable of producing a soft entry so that the lure doesn't scare the fish you are trying to catch.